 In articulating the applicable standard of care, the judge made reference in his Memorandum Decision to 2 points of evidence presented at trial.
 First, the judge noted that Coleman’s medical records from her prior pregnancies were readily available.
 The judge also noted that the plaintiff’s obstetric experts testified that a review of a patient’s obstetric history is a fundamental part of prenatal care.
 The defense experts offered nothing to refute this seemingly obvious point.

 Second, the judge pointed out that all the experts confirmed that a history of shoulder dystocia in prior pregnancies was significant and could suggest a reoccurrence in future deliveries.
 One expert testified that there is a “ten times higher risk in future pregnancies of having shoulder dystocia the next time.”

 Breach and Causation

 The judge also concluded that once the shoulder dystocia was encountered during delivery, the doctor failed to respond with the requisite standard of care.
 The judge found that the initial application of the McRoberts maneuver was consistent with the standard of care.
-When that technique was not successful, however, it appears that the doctor resorted to simply pulling on J.D.’s head with force.
-The judge ruled that this was a deviation from any appropriate standard of care which caused the damage to J.D.’s nerves.
+When that technique was unsuccessful, however, the doctor resorted to pulling on J.D.’s head with force.
+The judge ruled that this deviated from any appropriate standard of care which caused the damage to J.D.’s nerves.

 The judge awarded J.D. total damages of $5,747,251 and awarded her parents another $389,985 in damages.
 The damages awarded to J.D. were broken down into the following categories:

-- Medical = $2,682,618: the judge awarded $2.6 million in damages for future medical expense based primarily on a life care plan submitted by plaintiff’s counsel.
+- Medical = $2,682,618: the judge awarded $2.6 million in damages for future medical expenses based primarily on a life care plan submitted by the plaintiff’s counsel.

 - Lost Wages = $471,047: although J.D. did not have any cognitive disabilities, the judge agreed that her disability would impact her earning ability.